 Make sure everyone in your family takes the time to pre-place critical items so they are easy to grab on the way out.
 In an emergency, this could be a lifesaver.
 In the far more likely event of nothing going wrong, it will make getting going in the morning faster and easier.

-This is an excerpt from the upcoming release 26 Mental & Urban Life Skills, second in the series that started with 26 Basic Life Skills.
+Some of this article is excerpted from the upcoming release 26 Mental & Urban Life Skills, second in the series that started with 26 Basic Life Skills.

 Latest posts by Liz Long (see all)